Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	8. Protection rating:  3/5
 	9. Technological smoothness:  5/5
 	10. Technological extremophilia:  3/5
+	11. Stress/Boredom rating:  3/5 (Eustress)
-	11. Me-points:  1/3
+	12. Me-points:  1/3
-	12. Special categories:  Hypersmooth
+	13. Special categories:  Hypersmooth
-	13. Conversion potential:  Unknown
+	14. Conversion potential:  Unknown
 57. Miniaturized Gate
 	1. Author protest:  This claims to be a miniaturization of the galactic gates, but it would be more apt to say it's a localization of the galactic gate system.
 	2. Lore:  The galactic gates are expensive to use... and there's *no possible way* to reduce that expense save by settling near a Thousand Eyes structure.
 This suggests to me that the gates are studied by researchers (especially of the Old Empire), but they are not improved upon by researchers (save perhaps some of the startlingly ancient people who are drawn to studying the Thousand Eyes structures).